 Footage shows the killing of the 32-year-old Black man in his home by a white officer — over the objections of his Black, more-experienced partner.
 Both officers are still on duty.

 Instead of moving away from areas in climate crisis, Americans are flocking to them.
 As land in places like Phoenix, Houston and Miami becomes less habitable, the country’s migration patterns will be forced to change.

 These 68 videos show clear apparent instances of police officers escalating violence during protests.
-Most departments refused to share details about investigations and discipline or even officers’ names.
 Here’s what we learned about each case.